marshreddy/docs/tapi/default.md

 | Coach | A long distance bus service. |
 | ShareTaxi | A service with vehicles typically smaller than buses operating on routes without timetables. |

 **Note:** New modes will be supported in the future and thus be added to this list.
-Unused modes may be removed over time and therefore suggest avoiding the use an enum for the modes of transport.
+Unused modes may be removed over time.
+Be careful when parsing directly to an enum for modes of transport.

 ### Agencies